getodk/docs/briefcase-forms.rst

 - Connect your Android device to your computer using a USB cable and choose to mount the drive.
 - Open *ODK Briefcase*.
 - In the window which opens up select :guilabel:`pull` tab.
-- Select `Mounted Android SD Card` in the :guilabel:`pull data from` the drop-down.
+- Select `Mounted Android SD Card` in the :guilabel:`pull data from` drop-down.
 - Click :guilabel:`Choose` and select the appropriate mounted SD card.
 - A list of forms will be displayed.
 Select the ones you want to pull and click on :guilabel:`pull` button at the bottom of the window.
 The forms will be pulled to ODK Briefcase Storage on your local system.
 - On the Android device, open ODK Collect and delete the filled-in forms.